Over time we've recieved many of the same questions via email or social

 and those

-used in other places around the site.
 The former only take

 into account a player's past performance in terms of total strokes-gained (adjusted for field strength).